A bylaw relating generally to the conduct of the affairs of:

 6.15 Every Director and Officer shall disclose to the Association the nature and extent of any interest that the Director or Officer has in a material contract or material transaction, whether made or proposed, with the Association, in accordance with the manner and timing provided in section 141 of the Act.

 6.16 Every Director, Officer, committee member, employee and volunteer, shall respect the confidentiality of matters brought before the Board or before any committee of the Board.
 Employees and volunteers shall also keep confidential matters that come to their attention as part of their employment or volunteer activities.

-7.1 Except as otherwise required by law, meetings of the Board of Directors shall be held from time to time at the call of the Board of Directors, a President, either of the Vice-Presidents, or any two Directors.
+7.1 Except as otherwise required by law, meetings of the Board of Directors shall be held from time to time at the call of the Board of Directors, a President, the Vice-President, or any two Directors.

 7.2 Meetings of the Board may be held at the registered office of the Association or at any other place within or outside of Canada, as the Board may determine.
 The Board of Directors shall meet not less than six (6) times in each fiscal year.